invoke-ai/InvokeAI/docs/features/WEB.md

 # :material-web: InvokeAI Web Server

+## Quick guided walkthrough of the WebUI's features

+While most of the WebUI's features are intuitive, here is a guided walkthrough through its various components.

+### Launching the WebUI

 To run the InvokeAI web server, start the `invoke.sh`/`invoke.bat` script and select option (1).
 Alternatively, with the InvokeAI environment active, run `invokeai-web`: